mART321/waku_monitor/README.md

 EOF
 ```

-### Step 3: Enable and start service
+**Step 3: Enable and Start the Service**

-Enable and start service:
+Enable and start the service to run automatically:

 ```bash
 sudo systemctl daemon-reload